Riding with us

-Not only will https://www.francebikerentals.com/ deliver and collect your bike to Chalet James, they have an exceptional range of high end bikes for hire.
+Not only will https://www.francebikerentals.com/ deliver and collect your bike to Chalet James, but they also have an exceptional range of high-end bikes for hire.
 Maybe you want to treat yourself!

 Our friends down the mountain at http://www.moutnbike.fr/ in Moutiers can also arrange hire.

 I have special dietary requirements, can you cater for me?

 We can cater to most common dietary needs and do so on a regular basis.

 However, we do have some limitations.
 It is fair to say that France is behind some other countries when it comes to the provision of vegan and gluten-free alternatives - we can cater for you but with some limitations.

 We are not able to guarantee a completely nut-free environment or prepare food in accordance with Kosher or Halal methods.